fugewifugewg/GamblersFallacy/README.md

     Joker:  "Plasma The Joker": Needs no introduction.
 You know her, you love her!

-    Joker:  "Echo" retrigger jokers based on how many times the hand has been played in a round. it gets crazy once when you get a chain started! vulcan.
+    Joker:  "Echo" retrigger cards based on how many times the hand has been played in a round. it gets crazy once when you get a chain started! vulcan.

     Enhancement:  "Adaptive Card": Rerolls suit and rank on discard.
 Comes off easy